- Publication 551 - Introductory Material

 When the property becomes substantially vested, include the FMV, less any amount you paid for the property, in income.

-Your employer gives you stock for services performed under the condition that you will have to return the stock unless you complete 5 years of service.
-The stock is under a substantial risk of forfeiture and is not substantially vested when you receive it.
-You do not report any income until you have completed the 5 years of service that satisfy the condition.
+Your employer gives you stock for services performed under the condition that you'll have to return the stock unless you complete 5 years of service.
+The stock is under a substantial risk of forfeiture and isn't substantially vested when you receive it.
+You don't report any income until you have completed the 5 years of service that satisfy the condition.

 A taxable exchange is one in which the gain is taxable or the loss is deductible.
 A taxable gain or deductible loss is also known as a recognized gain or loss.
 If you receive property in exchange for other property in a taxable exchange, the basis of property you receive is usually its FMV at the time of the exchange.
 A taxable exchange occurs when you receive cash or property not similar or related in use to the property exchanged.